tekord/cpp-opcode-generator/README.md

 This script generates C++ header file with opcode constants based on YAML file definition.
 It may be useful for virtual machine developers.
 Defining opcodes in external file instead of direct C++ enum has some advantages:

 1. It is easier to read.
-Definition file contains only relevan information, no C++ code.
+Definition file contains only relevant information, no C++ code.
 2. You can automate the building of documentation.
 3. Opcode definition is isolated from your virtual machine implementation, so you can use it in non-C++ implementation (of course you'll have to modify this script a little bit).